Create a Teaching Garden with David Sobel’s 7 Design Principles for Children and Nature

 Sobe notes, ” Almost everyone remembers a fort, den, treehouse, or hidden corner in the back of a closet.
 Especially between ages eight and eleven, children like to find and create places where they can hideaway and retreat into their own found or constructed spaces.”

-Does your Outdoor Classroom have places for children to retreat?
+Does your Outdoor Classroom and/or Backyard Teaching Garden have places for children to retreat?
 Can children build their own dens?
 Is this a place where children can write quietly?
 Sunflower House?
 Tee Pee Garden?
 Gathering Place?

 Principle 6: Small Worlds